zh2395/KMD/README.md

 Y = c(rep(1,100),rep(2,100),rep(3,100))

 print(KMD_test(X, Y, M = 3, Knn = 1, Kernel = "discrete"))
-# p-value = 0.1117764.
-A small p-value since the three distributions are not the same.
+# A small p-value since the three distributions are not the same.
 print(KMD_test(X, Y, M = 3, Knn = 1, Kernel = "discrete", Permutation = FALSE))
-# p-value = 0.1097086 of the asymptotic test is similar to that of the permutation test
+# p-value of the asymptotic test is similar to that of the permutation test
 print(KMD_test(X, Y, M = 3, Knn = 1, Kernel = diag(c(10,1,1))))
-# p-value = 0.01397206 is improved by using a different kernel
+# p-value is improved by using a different kernel
 print(KMD_test(X, Y, M = 3, Knn = 30, Kernel = "discrete"))
-# p-value = 0.001996008.
-Knn = 0.1n is the suggested choice
+# The suggested choice Knn = 0.1n yields a very small p-value.
 print(KMD_test(X, Y, M = 3, Knn = "MST", Kernel = "discrete"))
-# p-value = 0.04191617.
-One can also use the MST.
+# One can also use the MST.
 print(KMD_test(X, Y, M = 3, Knn = 2, Kernel = "discrete"))
-# p-value = 0.04590818.
-MST has similar performance as 2-NN, which is between 1-NN and 30-NN
+# MST has similar performance as 2-NN, which is between 1-NN and 30-NN

 # Check null distribution of the z values
 ni = 100